 Want to Overcome Procrastination?
 Try this Easy Time Management Technique

 Is procrastination keeping you from experiencing the productivity, happiness or wealth you want?
-Do you describe yourself as the procrastinator?
+Do you describe yourself as a procrastinator?

 Let’s say you have to get a project done but you find yourself procrastinating.
 You tell yourself you’ll get to it eventually and maybe you even put it on your calendar but then something comes up, you get interrupted or distracted and you don’t get it done.
 And let’s say this project is really important to you but you find yourself sabotaging your own efforts.
 You feel stuck.
 Maybe you start the project but you resist finishing it, or maybe you don’t even start it at all.